Right to Work checks in an ever-changing world.

 We can help with online tools which offer additional security checks on global identity documents, even from a scanned copy.
 Over the past year, we’ve also adapted our services to offer additional features, for example, a remote-upload option for applicants to send copies over a secure link, and higher-level security checks, including biometric facial recognition software, which checks a candidate’s selfie against the photograph in their identity document to verify that they match.

-Our online verification services can quickly assess whether a document is real and our RtW service can also offer guidance on the right documents to request from applicants as evidence of RtW in the UK.
+Our online verification services can quickly assess whether a document is real and our Right to Work service can also offer guidance on the right documents to request from applicants as evidence of Right to Work in the UK.
 We update these services to make sure our customers stay compliant, even as immigration guidance changes.

 Investing in a new process during uncertain times may feel risky, but our service offers a low minimum order and no long-term contract.
 As we don’t know how long restrictions will remain, or what the finalised post-Brexit guidance will be, our customers tell us that this type of service gives them the flexibility they need to protect themselves in the short-term.